 Just nine days after emerging from their nest, their wings have grown enough so the three owlets can fly from tree to tree.

 Their flight skills are not polished yet.
 Landings usually involved falling forward into a face plant.

 This day the owlets liked to sit on the branch and do their roundy-round head dance, which is fun to watch but not so good for long-exposure photos.

 The next evening, the owlets were actively flying between trees and exploring the branches.

 Sometimes they would be in places not obscured by twigs and leaves so I could get a few clear photos.

 Most of the time they look at each other, the ground, other birds, and everything other than me, so I have to wait quite a while to take the photos.

-The adult owls were diligently looking for food for their brood.
+The adult owls diligently look for food for their brood.

-This evening the mother owl has a fresh, juicy, all-organic dinner from Vole Foods.
+It was well after sunset when the mother owl got a fresh, juicy, all-organic dinner from Vole Foods.

 It can be really hard to find an owl because their feather pattern looks so much like tree bark.